crbazevedo/ethical-manifolds/README.md

 ## Key Features

+- Utilizes pre-trained FastText embeddings for robust word representation
-- Ethical embedding space: Represent texts in a multi-dimensional ethical space
+- Implements a CNN-based classifier for each ethical dimension
-- Multiple ethical perspectives: Analyze text from various ethical frameworks simultaneously
+- Supports multiple ethical dimensions (e.g., fairness, utility, virtue)
-- Quantitative scoring: Provide numerical scores for each ethical dimension
+- Provides visualization tools for embedding analysis and ethical scores
-- Visualization: Ability to visualize texts in the ethical manifold space
-- Efficient inference: Fast scoring of new texts using pre-computed embeddings
-- Customizable: Train classifiers for specific use cases or additional ethical principles
-- Scalable: Designed to handle large volumes of text for comprehensive ethical analysis

 ## How It Works